eCDKEY/dmil.github.io/teaching.md

 _Programming and Data for Policymakers_, a course which I developed that blended hands-on programming lessons and discussions about technology policy at the [Harvard Kennedy School](https://www.hks.harvard.edu/degrees/teaching-courses/course-listing/dpi-691m)

-_Technical Learning Series_ and staff training on topics like regular expressions, GitHub, and web scraping [FiveThirtyEight](https://fivethirtyeight.com)
+_Technical Learning Series_ and staff training on topics like regular expressions, GitHub, and web scraping at [FiveThirtyEight](https://fivethirtyeight.com)

 # Workshops